flutter/website/src/docs/perf/rendering/shader.md

 and drop the fps from 60 to 6.
 This is _compilation jank_.
 After the compilation is complete, the animation should be smooth.

-Definitive evidence for the presence of shader compilation jank is to see `GrGLProgramBuilder::finalize` in the tracing.
+Definitive evidence for the presence of shader compilation jank is to see `GrGLProgramBuilder::finalize` in the tracing with `--trace-skia` enabled.
 See the following screenshot for an example timeline tracing.

 ![A tracing screenshot verifying jank]({% asset perf/render/tracing.png @path %}){:width="100%"}